Mexico: One Plate at a Time

 Mexico: One Plate at a Time is a television series starring chef Rick Bayless and, on occasional episodes, his daughter Lanie Bayless.
 The show is distributed to public television stations by WTTW and American Public Television and also airs on PBS's Create channel, with reruns on ABC's Live Well Network digital subchannel.
-Filming for season twelve completed in September 2018.
+Filming of new shows concluded in September 2018 with the twelfth season.

 Episodes

-Mexico: One Plate at a Time has been on the air for twelve seasons:
+Twelve seasons of Mexico: One Plate at a Time were broadcast: